 Objective

-The objective of the tutorial is to get you familiar with the integrations of llama-index with PremAI.
-We will give you a basic understanding on how to connect data sources (like SQL database) using llama-index and then use PremAI LLMs and Embeddings to index the data and fetch meaningful results from it.
+This recipe aims to show developers and users how to get started with Prem’s Generative AI Platform and build different use cases around it.
+Through this tutorial, we also want to show how you can easily integrate Prem with existing Open Source LLM orchestration tools like llama-index.
+We will give you a basic understanding of how to connect data sources (like SQL database) using llama-index and then use PremAI LLMs and Embeddings to index the data and fetch meaningful results.

 Ingesting movies data into SQL table Optional